This Is Me

 Nanjira Sambuli is a researcher, policy analyst and strategist studying the unfolding, gendered impacts of digitalization/ICT adoption on governance, diplomacy, media, entrepreneurship, and culture, especially in Africa.

-Nanjira is a Fellow in the Technology and International Affairs Program at The Carnegie Endowment for International Peace, and a Ford Global Fellow.
+Nanjira is a nonresident scholar (previously a Fellow) in the Technology and International Affairs Program at The Carnegie Endowment for International Peace, and a Ford Global Fellow.
 She is also a board member at Development Gateway and Digital Impact Alliance (DIAL) and a Diplomacy Moderator at the Geneva Science and Diplomacy Anticipator (GESDA).

 In recognition of her work, Nanjira was named one of New African Magazine’s 100 Most Influential Africans in 2016, BBC’s 100 Inspiring and Influential Women in 2019, CIO East Africa’s 30 Most Influential Women in Tech in 2020, and Apolitical Foundation’s 50 Influential Researchers Whose Work Could Shape 21st Century Politicians in 2022.